reactrewind/react-rewind/README.md

 8. `Click Record and begin interacting with your application.`

-As you interact with your application actions will populate in the events panel.
-These actions are clickable and will change the state of your page.
-The actions can be viewed in more detail in the right panel by inspecting the actions, effects, and state.
-The time slider panel allows you to rewind, fast forward,and play through all recorded actions.
+As you interact with your application, actions will populate the events panel.
+Click on these actions to view more details about them, such as the action object that was dispatched, the effects or the state difference, and whole state of the application after the dispatch.
+The time slider panel allows you to rewind, fast forward, and play through all recorded actions.

 ### The UI
 |Property  | Description |